IP Multimedia Services (IMS) Emulator

 - Supports both signaling and traffic simulation (RTP from simulated UE's and GTP from Real UE's) between any two IMS nodes

-- Supports simulation of core network, access network, roaming architecture, interworking with other networks
+- Supports emulation of core network, access network, roaming architecture, interworking with other networks

 - Test environment allows user to test each IMS network elements independently using single interface simulation or multi interface simulation

-- Any of the network element within the lab environment can be replaced by DUT to test particular node working
+- Any of the network element within the lab environment can be replaced by DUT (Device Under Test) to test particular node working

-- Integrate IMS core network easily with 2G, 3G, 4G or any PSTN networks to test any call scenario using remote MAPS™
+- Integrate IMS core network easily with 5G, 4G, 3G, 2G or any PSTN networks to test any call scenario using remote MAPS™

 - Test any applications and services using IMS core network